testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

 For example, we could also check what happens if a path that we pass to the `ls` differs only by one last character from a valid one.
 Maybe there is a bug and then it will fail?

-We will leave the test as this to keep it simple.
+We will leave the test as is to keep it simple.
 But will start thinking about a test as nothing but an implementation of a test procedure.
 For a simple test, the procedure is simple and for a complex test, the procedure helps understand what the test is doing.
 The test procedure should be